In May 2019, before Brexit silenced our voice in Europe, I stood for the European Parliament. Here’s why.

 The xenophobia and nationalism infected even mainstream politics.
 Leaders like Tony Blair and later David Cameron, scared of the rising nationalist right, drafted immigration bill after immigration bill and said they would get tough with “Brussels”.
 And then wondered why, when it came to the crunch, it was hard to suddenly defend an open Europe and all its achievements.

-The Liberal Democrats staged a dramatic fightback in the election, winning 16 seats UK-wide.
+The Liberal Democrats staged a dramatic comeback in the election, winning 16 seats UK-wide.
 Myself and Caroline Voaden were elected in the South West of England & Gibraltar constituency.
 Across Europe, Liberal Democratic parties fought the rising tide of nationalism and populism and increased our representation to 107 seats.
-We need to go further and recapture the belief in a free, peaceful, prosperous and united Europe with Britain at its heart.
-To really challenge those who would take us back to a dangerous but not so distant past.
-I wanted to play my part as an MEP and I hope you want to play your part too.
+We had to go further and recapture the belief in a free, peaceful, prosperous and united Europe with Britain at its heart, to really challenge those who would take us back to a dangerous but not so distant past.